How to open and close Unpoly layer

 Submitting form when a field changes

-Now, the more complex task.
+Now, we address a more complex task.
 We need to open a modal layer with a form that has two fields.
 The first, field_1, must be filled out.
 The second, another_field, is optional.
 The form should automatically submit data whenever the another_field value changes.
-Unpoly has up-autosubmit attribute to achieve this.
+Unpoly has the up-autosubmit attribute to achieve this.
 For example, this could show a user a preview of an image they have just uploaded, even before they hit the submit button.

 Also, if the user clicks the submit button, the server should first check if field_1 has been filled out.
 If it has, then the form is sent.